podaac/hitide-profile/CONTRIBUTING.md

 Bugs can be reported by creating a new Github issue in this repository.
 Please use the `bug` label on any bug issue created.
 Provide detailed instructions on how to reproduce the bug if possible.
-Include the version of TIG that produced this bug and specific error messages.
+Include the version of HiTIDE Profile that produced this bug and specific error messages.

 ### Feature/Enhancement Requests